CAIDA/bgpstream-tma-phdschool/exercise-1-bgpreader/README.md

-For this task you should configure BGPReader to obtain RIB data from a single collector (see https://bgpstream.caida.org/data for a list of collectors), filtered to a single prefix of interest (e.g., that of your university).
-This can be accomplished with a single `bgpreader` command, and the output should require no further filtering.
+For this task you should configure BGPReader to obtain RIB data from a single collector (see https://bgpstream.caida.org/data for a list of collectors), filtered to a prefix that your university announces (you can use http://bgp.he.net).
+This task can be accomplished with a single `bgpreader` command, and the output should require no further filtering.

 Route Views collectors output a RIB every 2 hours whereas RIPE RIS collectors output a RIB every 8 hours (both aligned to midnight).
-Also, RIB dumps are made atomically, so you should specify a window of a few minutes (e.g., 00:00 -> 00:05).
+Also, RIB dumps are not made atomically, so you should specify a window of a few minutes (e.g., 00:00 -> 00:05).

 If you don't already have a favorite collector to test with, you may want to use